DaveTheEpic04/SpeedrunComActivityGraphs/README.md

 # SpeedrunComActivityGraphs
 Plots graphs for games on speedrun.com.

 Edit the game, category and level variables for your own graphs.
+Currently no support for variables.